CAPTCHA Updated Jan 27, 2026

 What onVerify Means

-When the user completes the challenge, the widget exchanges the proof‑of‑work solution for a short‑lived verification token from RequestGuard, then the SDK verifies it in the background.
+When the user completes the challenge, the widget exchanges the proof-of-work solution for a short-lived verification token from RequestGuard.

 Invisible Mode